 While this personality change is currently only relevant for specific ActiveCluster environments and/or environments that want to use higher-than-255 LUN IDs, it is still recommended to set this on all ESXi host objects.
 Moving forward other behavior changes for ESXi might be included and doing it now ensures it is not missed when it might be important for your environment.

 BEST PRACTICE: Set FlashArray host objects to have the FlashArray “ESXi” host personality when using Purity 5.1 or later.
-This change is not required for all environments (beyond the ones mentioned above), but it is recommended to set it when you have a chance.
+This change is REQUIRED for all environments using Purity 6.0+.

 The ESXi host personality can be set through the FlashArray GUI, the CLI or REST.
 To set it via the GUI, click on Storage, then Hosts, then the host you would like to configure: